samcunliffe/2025-08-19-FEM-Burman/slides.md

 ---

-# Initial period of mentoring
+# Initial period of mentoring (Oct 2021 - Jul 2022)

-## Anastasis, Jamie
+## Anastasis, Jamie, Matt G

-- Long-running mentoring of two postdocs on best practices.
+- Mentoring of two postdocs (Deepika from Nov 2021, Janosch from Apr 2021) on best practices.
 - Bar set at: version control, reproducible results in Jupyter, public code for public papers.
-  - Mostly confidence-building and guidance through `git` and virtual environment workflows.
+  - A lot of confidence-building and guidance through `git`, Docker and virtual environment workflows, using Python.
+  - Technical hurdles due to DOLFINx not initially having stable release / pre-built package
+  - Example Jupyter notebooks collaboratively developed at https://github.com/UCL/fenics-examples
-  - Postdocs attended Software Carpentries.
+  - Deepika attended RSE with Python course.
-- A _lot_ of pausing (during the time when we were at very high capacity).
+- Initially weekly meetings included {Anastasis, Jamie, Matt} then just Anastasis from Apr 2021.
+- Project paused in July 2022 - initially short-term then longer term due to capacity issues.

 ---

-# Matt (Graham) takes over
+# Mentoring restart (May 2023 - Aug 2023)

-## May 2023
+## Matt G

 - Matt supports postdocs and gently pushes them to abstract things into a [reusable library](https://github.com/ucl/dxh) (common helper functions, plotting).
 - We realise there's more hours than we could use for mentoring.
-- Suggest to actively work on postdoc code, move it into a package.
+- Suggest to actively work on postdoc code, move it into a package, potentially help with distributing computation.
-- Matt realises he's needed by Thanzi la Onse.
+- July 2023 TI planning: Matt looks to handover project to allow rotating back to another project (Thanzi la Mawa).

 ---